We are a gathering of thinkers, doers, artists, dreamers, muckrakers, and builders interested in life on the water.

 - Community.
 Spend a week rafted up on the Delta with awesome people, and you can't up but connect with old friends, and make new friends.

-Before anything else, PLEASE READ THE survival guide!!
 The Survival guide contains important "how tos" and information on having a fun, safe time.
+The survival guide has not been updated for covid related safety issues.

 Looking for a berth?
 Join a crew!